 We’re huge fans of educators and all the places where they work!
 With many schools currently closed for in-person learning around the world due to COVID-19, there has been renewed (and much deserved!) appreciation for educators and everything they do to serve our young people.
-We’re pleased to share the third post in our School Spotlight series featuring amazing schools.
+We’re pleased to share the third post in our Spotlight series featuring amazing schools and organizations.
 We’d like to shine a bright light on the Maryland School for the Blind in Baltimore.
 It serves students from infancy to age 21 who are blind or visually impaired, including some with multiple disabilities.
 To celebrate National Occupational Therapy Month, we talked with an Occupational Therapist at MSB, Deb Nikkila.
 Read on to find out what makes the school so special, how they are managing distance learning, and Nikkila’s top tips for parents of a child with visual impairment.

 Have a school you’d like to see featured?
 We’d love to hear from you!
 Email support@timetimer.com.